- Module (chicken syntax)

 The low-level macro facility that CHICKEN provides is called "explicit renaming" and allows writing hygienic or non-hygienic macros procedurally.
-When given a the return value of the one of the procedures er-macro-transformer or ir-macro-transformer instead of a syntax-rules form, define-syntax evaluates the procedure in a distinct expansion environment (initially having access to the exported identifiers of the scheme module).
+When given the return value of one of the procedures er-macro-transformer or ir-macro-transformer instead of a syntax-rules form, define-syntax evaluates the procedure in a distinct expansion environment (initially having access to the exported identifiers of the scheme module).
 The procedure takes an expression and two other arguments and returns a transformed expression.

 For example, the transformation procedure for a call macro such that (call proc arg ...) expands into (proc arg ...) can be written as